BasilPH/vizel/README.md

 ### Required Zettelkasten structure

-The following format is supported:

-* The IDs of Zettel are 12 digit numbers (e.g. `202003302203`).
+Vizel tries to be format agnostic without requiring configuration.

+Vizel makes the following assumptions:

-* The Zettel files have an `.md` or `.txt` extension and the filename of each Zettel starts with an ID (e.g. `202003302203_This_is_an_example_Zettel.md`).
+* The Zettel files have an `.md` or `.txt` extension.
-* All of your Zettel are in one directory and not spread amongst multiple folders.
+* All Zettel are in one single directory.

-If you use [The Archive](https://zettelkasten.de/the-archive/), you should be fine.
+* References use the `[[REFERENCE]]` or `[LABEL](REFERENCE)` format.

+Vizel was first developed for the format used by the [The Archive](https://zettelkasten.de/the-archive/).
+Other formats are now supported as well, thanks to the help from the community.

 ### Installing